 All clocking domain inputs (input or inout) are sampled at the corresponding clocking event.
-If the input skew is non-zero then the value sampled corresponds to the signal value at read-only-sync [ROSYNC] of the time step skew time-units prior to the clocking event (see figure 13-1 in section 13.3).
-If the input skew is zero then the value sampled corresponds to the signal value at the start of the verification phase.
+If the input skew is non-zero then the value sampled corresponds to the signal value at the Postponed region of the time step skew time-units prior to the clocking event (see figure 13-1 in section 13.3).
+If the input skew is zero then the value sampled corresponds to the signal value in the Observe region.